SunsetFi/suntime-js/README.md

 ## Detailed Usage

-The primary way of interacting with StaticJs is through using a [StaticJsRealm](./04-realms.md)
+The primary way of interacting with StaticJs is through using a [StaticJsRealm](./04-realms.md).

+This gives you full control of the evaluation, including pausing execution, debugging, enforcing time or operation count limits, and configuring the global environment.

 ## TODO: